anoma/nspec/docs/tutorial/engines/Ticker.juvix.md

 ## Purpose

-A `Ticker` engine instance manages a counter in its local state.
-It increments this counter each time it receives a count message and responds with the computed result upon receiving a `Count` message.
-The initial state sets the counter.
+A ticker engine, part of the `Ticker` engine family, maintains a counter in its local state.
+This engine increases the counter whenever it gets a `Increment` message and provides the updated result upon receiving a `Count` message.
+The initial state initialises the counter.

 ### Ticker Local Environment